FreshPrinceofZuglo/Character-Select/README.md

 Paginated through 42 pages of characters, 20 per page.

-Shareable URL-s, even with search results.
+Shareable URL-s, even with search queries.

 ---------------
 How to start